A woman with zeal in a male-dominated business

 She and her sister moved to Makhanda in 2003 to study at Rhodes University, where she enrolled for a Bachelor of Social Science degree, majoring in Organisational Psychology and Industrial Sociology.

-Naidoo finished her Honours degree and took up a job as a receptionist in 2007 at the General Motors dealership in African Street, which is now Kelston VW/Renault.
+Naidoo finished her Honours degree and took up a job as a receptionist in 2007 at the General Motors dealership on African Street, which is now Kelston VW/Renault.

 When I asked her about the business’ success recipe, she smiled and replied that consistency and building trust-based relationships are essential.